-Why do we say “no snacking” in the PreKureME challenge?
+Why do we say “no snacking” in our Healthy Habits Challenge?

 Low-hanging fruit of intermittent fasting